Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 [List of all available commands, aliases and parameters](https://github.com/CenturyLinkLabs/panamax-ui/wiki/Panamax-Installer-Commands) for the Panamax Installer.
 [Release Notes](https://github.com/CenturyLinkLabs/panamax-ui/wiki/Release-Notes)

+### Upgrade Panamax
+To upgrade Panamax to a newer version please run the following on your terminal window:

+`brew upgrade http://download.panamax.io/installer/brew/panamax.rb && panamax reinstall`

+To check the version of Panamax, run the following on your terminal window:

+`panamax info`

 ##Ubuntu Linux 12.04 or higher
 _Before installing, please review these [installation notes.](https://github.com/CenturyLinkLabs/panamax-ui/wiki/Installing-Panamax#local-installation)_